PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - A `View as` function will allow one user to view another’s Personal Queue.
 There will be no restrictions on which user can view which other user’s queues.
 - Admin user can see tasks across the application.
 Admin will have  `View as Admin` option available using which he/she can see the tasks of all users across the application.
-- This function is applicable in all tabs.
+- This function is applicable in all tabs other than `Recurring` tab.

 ### UX Rule